Skip to main content

 1. Get the 3-word invite code from the group owner

-3. Complete the web form to choose your display name
+3. Follow the link to choose your display name

 Privacy: Group leaderboards are private and only accessible via the unique URL.
 Members see each other's display names and game results, but not phone numbers or personal stats URLs.